CDRT/blog/docs/2022/log_analytics_device_health.md

 ---
-author: Philip Jorgensen
+author: Philip Jorgensen <br>
 date: 09/27/2022
 ---

-# Intune Reporting: Update Status, Battery Health, and Warranty Info
+# Reporting on Update Status, <br> BIOS Level, CVEs, and More

 ![Azure Workbooks Icon](../img/2022/log_analytics_device_health/azure-workbooks.png)

+?> Updated 2024/02

-This post will walk through deploying a [Proactive Remediation](https://learn.microsoft.com/mem/analytics/proactive-remediations) script that will collect data from specific Lenovo WMI classes using the [HTTP Data Collector API](https://learn.microsoft.com/azure/azure-monitor/logs/data-collector-api).
+This post will walk through deploying a [Remediation](https://learn.microsoft.com/mem/intune/fundamentals/remediations) script that will collect data from specific Lenovo WMI classes using the [HTTP Data Collector API](https://learn.microsoft.com/azure/azure-monitor/logs/data-collector-api).
 As a result, the data will be sent to a [Log Analytics Workspace](https://learn.microsoft.com/azure/azure-monitor/logs/log-analytics-workspace-overview) in Azure Monitor.

+Note, the HTTP Data Collector API will be deprecated on **2026/09/14**

-We can then create an [Azure Monitor Workbook](https://learn.microsoft.com/azure/azure-monitor/visualize/workbooks-overview) to report on the following data from your Lenovo devices
+We can then create an [Azure Monitor Workbook](https://learn.microsoft.com/azure/azure-monitor/visualize/workbooks-overview) to report on the following data from your Lenovo devices.

 !> This solution is not supported on ThinkBook